curityio/angular-assisted-token-website/README.md

 npm start
 ```

-## Curity Configuration
+## The Curity Identity Server Configuration

-In order to run this example you need to setup some configurations in Curity server.
-The easiest way is to [download and install the sample configuration](https://developer.curity.io/release/4.5.0/configuration-samples) from Curity developer portal.
+In order to run this example you need to setup some configurations in the Curity Identity Server.
+The easiest way is to [download and install the sample configuration](https://developer.curity.io/release/8.5.3/configuration-samples) from the Curity developer portal.
 This sample configuration already has an authentication profile and an OAuth profile that can be used with this example.
 The OAuth profile also has a client app configured that can be used -- `client-assisted-example`.

 If you are not using the sample configuration, then you need to make sure the following configuration changes are made before you use this example.